True Story Media Presents: PRETEND

 Now available in Canada too.

-That's q-u-in-ce-e.com/slash believe to get free shipping and 365-day returns.
+That's Q-U-I-N-C-E dot com slash believe to get free shipping and 365 day returns.
+Quince.com slash believe.

-You know, one of the things that I love about your show and that I think is so special about podcasting, and one of the reasons that I'm really enjoying being in this space is because I feel like podcasting is a great place to take big swings
+You know, one of the things that I love about your show and that I think is so special about podcasting and one of the reasons that I'm really enjoying being in this space is because I feel like podcasting is a great place to take big swings

 for better or worse sometimes, but there's fewer guardrails, I think, in podcasting than there are in some of these other forms of media, which, you know, you come from news media, I come from book publishing.

-I think we could could maybe use a few more guardrails in podcasting, but I think part of the reason it's so exciting to be part of this like burgeoning industry is because there's a lot of exciting stuff here.
+I think we could maybe use a few more guardrails in podcasting, but I think part of the reason it's so exciting to be part of this like burgeoning industry is because there's a lot of exciting stuff here.

-Like I don't think that my show could have been anything other than a podcast, right?
+Like you can take big swings in podcasting.
+Like, I don't think that my show could have been anything other than a podcast, right?

 Because I was trying to sort of break through with some of this media before, right?
+Trying to get the traditional media to cover this topic, trying to like, you know,

 and like sort of looking at these other properties that were getting made around the topic and where they were falling short.